 In 2001 the Club merged with Southam Town FC, a progressive junior club formed in 1972 which, amongst other things, has pioneered Ladies and Girls football in Warwickshire.
 Long-term development plans have now been put into place to strengthen the football base in Southam both on and off the field.

-For season 2018/19 the Club’s range of teams runs from the Mini Soccer School (boys and girls of 5 years upwards) being introduced to the game in a fun and safe environment through the junior age groups up to the Under 15’s with some 250 players participating in coaching sessions and games throughout the season.
+Currently, the Club's range of junior teams runs from the Mini Soccer School (boys and girls of 5 years upwards) being introduced to the game in a fun and safe environment through the junior age groups up to the Under 16's with some 250 players participating in coaching sessions and games throughout the season.
 The club also maintains a successful Wildcats and Girls section, encouraging more girls into the game and hoping to retain them for the future.
 This is with a view to eventually growing our own Ladies team.